open-learning-exchange/open-learning-exchange.github.io/pages/cosmicvista.md

 *Hi everybody my name is **Chi** and I am a computer science student at University of the People and I hope to join you all for at OLE.*

->Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer posuere erat a ante.
+>Lorem ipsum dolor sit amet...

 +My favorite languages:
   -Java